Mutton Keema Samosa

 About Mutton Keema Samosa

-Keema Samosa is very popularly served in Muslim households for the festival of Ramazan and Eid.
-It is also sold in roadside stalls or restaurants during the month of Ramadan.
+Keema Samosa is very popularly served in Muslim households for the festivals of Ramazan and Eid.
+It is also sold in roadside stalls or restaurants during Ramadan.

 Keema Samosa freezes well too.
 You can easily double or triple the recipe and freeze the batches for later use.